Online Harassment of Japanese Celebrities and Influencers: Dataset

 \subsection{Participants}

-We conducted an online survey for celebrity and influencer participants (celebrities: October 19 to November 18, 2021; influencers: September 27 to October 18, 2021).
-The participants of this survey were recruited by a Japanese Internet company, CyberAgent, Inc.\footnote{\url{https://www.cyberagent.co.jp/en/}} The number of potential participants of celebrities and influencers were about 20,000 and about 500, respectively.
-We analyzed the celebrities ($N=84$) and the influencers ($N=129$) who fully answered the questionnaire.
-The participation rate of this survey was low; this may be because the survey was without pay, and celebrities and influencers generally tend to have a full schedule.
-Note that these participants seem to have participant biases because victims would tend to participate in this survey, particularly celebrity participants ratio with the population (about 20,000) was low.
-All participants were more than 16 years old.
+We conducted an online survey of famous people (September 27 to November 18, 2021).
+The participants in this survey were recruited by a Japanese Internet company, CyberAgent, Inc.\footnote{\url{https://www.cyberagent.co.jp/en/}} They, who were business partners of CyberAgent, Inc., were influential people who appeared on television and other traditional media and on social media.
+The number of potential participants was approximately 20,000.
+The details of the population cannot be disclosed as they are a trade secret of CyberAgent Inc. Participation in this survey is unpaid.
+We analyzed the results of questionnaires that they fully answered ($N=213$).
+The participation rate of this survey was low; this may be because the survey was conducted without monetary compensation for respondents, and celebrities and influencers generally tend to have full schedules.
+Note that these participants appeared to have participant biases because victims may tend to participate in this survey.